 There are other significant risks to runners during the race which do not fall under the medical category.
 The major ones are listed here and all runners should be aware of these prior to race day.

 1. Social Hazards.
 The course makes its way through remote sections of woodland.
 There is always the opportunity for undesirable characters to be on or around the trail and the chance that they may cause trouble for runners.
 Runners who want to listen to music should use headphones should be aware of their surroundings at all times on the trail.

 2. Getting lost.
 Race staff and the volunteers do their best to provide a marked trail, but it is necessary for runners to continually remain alert as they travel.

 The aid stations are well stocked with fluids and a variety of foods.
 The fluids that are generally available are Water, Tailwind and Coke.
-The foods that are generally available are fruit, cookies, chocolate bars, jelly babies, crisps, nuts, a limited number of Gu energy gel packets, sandwiches, wraps etc. There will be hot drinks available at the end of each loop.
-There will be hot food at the finish.
+The foods that are generally available are fruit, cookies, chocolate bars, jelly babies, crisps, nuts, a limited number of Gu energy gel packets etc. There will be hot drinks available at the end of each loop.

 The use of Ibuprofen can lead to kidney problems when used in abundance and/or under stressful conditions such as running long distance races.
 We will not provide these medications at our aid stations.
 If you feel the need to bring and use your own pain medications or anti-inflammatories, then you are willing to assume the responsibility for their use.

 Without the assistance of the volunteers and race medics, there would be no race.
 Many of these volunteers have spent days preparing for the run and will be out on the course over both Friday and Saturday, assisting runners.
 They have given up their weekend to insure you the best possible chance of success.
 Courtesy and sincere thanks from the runners will go a long way to help make their day.